NicerHugs/webpackBoilerplate/README.md

 * Sass compiled to css in an external stylesheet
 * ES2015
 * React and ReactDOM
+* React Router and browserHistory in the devServer
 * An app directory for development and a dist folder for builds
 * Nothing else